aaronparker/aaronparker.github.io/_posts/2007-04-19-unattended-presentation-server-45.md

 ### Installing Presentation Server 4.5

 The first place to start for complete details on scripting Presentation Server is the [Administrators Guide](http://support.citrix.com/article/CTX112223).
 Appendix D, Advanced Installation Methods starting on page 365, details the options available to you for unattended installs including scripting the creation of the Presentation Server farm.
 Wilco van Bragt also has [an excellent article scripting the creation of the farm](http://sbc.vanbragt.net/mambo/articles/how-to-install-citrix-presentation-server-unattended-part-1.html) which is worth a look.
-In this article though I&#8217;m focusing on what&#8217;s new for Presentation Server 4.5, so I won&#8217;t repeat what&#8217;s already there.
+In this article though I'm focusing on what's new for Presentation Server 4.5, so I won't repeat what's already there.

 ### Configuring the Sun JRE

 The Sun JRE is a commonly installed application for most environments and on Terminal Servers you may generally need one version to support the Presentation Server Console and a more recent version to support Internet Explorer.
-With a couple of registry changes, though, we can fool the Presentation Server Console into see the version 1.5.0\_09 it&#8217;s expecting.
+With a couple of registry changes, though, we can fool the Presentation Server Console into see the version 1.5.0\_09 it's expecting.
 The first line here returns all folders located in %ProgramFiles%Java and will return the latest version (e.g. jre1.6.0) because it will be returned last.
 It will then point version 1.5.0\_09 to the folder containing the latest version:

 [code]PUSHD "%ProgramFiles%Java" & FOR /D %%d IN (*) DO SET JAVAVERSION=%%d & POPD
 REM Remove the "jre" text from the variable